 Tips for Keeping Your Parent Audience Curious

-When I was in high school, the history syllabus required us to study Russia for a quarter.
-One of our teachers who was born in Moscow decided she would force feed us everything there is to know about 18th century Russia within a 90 day period.
+When I was in high school, the history curriculum required us to learn about Russia for a quarter.
+Our teacher, Mrs. Linda, who was born in Moscow decided she would force feed us everything there is to know about 18th century Russia within a 90 day period.
 Everything.
 Catherine the Great, the life of nobles, peasants and serfs, the Russian palace revolutions, Cossacks, Russian geography, and the list goes on ...

-By the end of the year, I could recite Russia's major cities, Tsars and most of her wars.
+By the summer break, I could recite Russia's major cities, Tsars and most of her wars.
 But I had lost all interest in knowing anything more about Russian history and Russia herself...

 I had accumulated a ton of facts but had failed to interweave them into a coherent story.

 My best teachers weren't obsessed with feeding me facts.
-They excited my curiosity enough to make me interested in discovering more myself.
+They excited my curiosity enough to make me interested in learning more myself.

 I would then piece together the narrative step by step, always engaged, always hungry for more.